Söder, Laschet refuse to quit scrum for Merkel job: report | DW | 17.04.2021

 A power struggle broke out in the CDU/CSU alliance after the pair both announced they were seeking the candidacy for the position of chancellor on behalf of the conservative bloc that currently leads the ruling coalition.

-The CDU chose Laschet as its new party chair in January.
-The party leader typically stands as its chancellor candidate.
+The CDU chose Laschet as its new party chair in January — the nominee normally goes on to stand as chancellor candidate.

+On Monday, he received a further boost with the backing of regional CDU factions.

+However, within hours, the CSU declared unanimously that it would back its leader.

 This is not the first time that the CDU and CSU were split over who should be their candidate.